filojiston/StarWarsGame_xd/README.md

   * Kylo Ren -> he can walk 2 steps at once.
   * Stormtrooper -> regular enemy.

-  we're reading the enemy data from harita.txt, so in order to change the enemies, you must've change the harita.txt file.acro
+  we're reading the enemy data from harita.txt, so in order to change the enemies, you must've change the harita.txt file.

   for move across the map, use arrow keys.